Ottawa shooting: Police report many injuries, one fatailty | DW | 08.01.2020

 Canadian broadcaster CBC reported that three people had been taken to hospital with serious injuries.
 CBC Ottawa said one person was dead.

-The incident unfolded just after 7 a.m. local time, with paramedics called to the scene about a kilometre south (0.6 miles) south of the city's Parliament Hill.
+The incident unfolded just after 7 a.m. local time, with paramedics called to the scene about a kilometer south (0.6 miles) south of the city's Parliament Hill.